-This week before the Academy Awards, February 24 to 28, ONE and Accountability Lab will unveil a category for our Honesty Oscars 2014, an award that honors not Hollywood films, but the creative work of activists and organizations that fight global corruption.
-Vote for your favorites, and we’ll announce the winners on Oscar night, Sunday, March 2.
+In the run up to the Academy Awards, ONE and Accountability Lab will unveil the nominations for our Honesty Oscars 2014, an award that honours not Hollywood films, but the creative work of activists and organisations that fight global corruption.
+Vote for your favourites, and we’ll announce the winners on Oscar night, Sunday, March 2.

 1. “Down By the Riverside”